roookeee/datus/USAGE.md

 Datus.forTypes(Person.class, PersonDTO.class).immutable(PersonDTO::new)
 ```

-The mutable API expects exactly zero constructor parameters whereas the immutable API supports
+The mutable API expects the passed function (usually a constructor) to have exactly zero constructor parameters whereas the immutable API supports
 up to 12 constructor parameters (consider opening an issue if you need *datus* to support more constructor parameters).

-Even though the two APIs internally differ significantly, *datus* strives to unify the experience of both workflows.
+*datus* unifies the experience of both APIs as much as possible which makes understanding the core concepts
+of *datus* easier as well.

 Fundamentally both the immutable and mutable API define their mapping steps on a field-by-field/parameter-by-parameter basis:
 ```java
 .from(InputType::someGetter)